chapinhall/FSSDC/create_spells/create_spells_with_python.md

 # Dependancies
 Running this code requires the following libraries:

-`pandas`
+- `pandas`<br>
-`pytest`
+- `pytest`

 If you have installed the Anaconda distribution of Python as described in the [tutorials](../tutorials/README.md) section these libraries will be installed.

 ## Running the Python Code
-`spells.py` takes the following arguments:
+- `spells.py`: takes the following arguments:

-`csv_filename` Location of input CSV file.
+- `csv_filename`: Location of input CSV file.

-`active` Name of a column containing the active indicator.
+- `active`: Name of a column containing the active indicator.

-`caseID`Name of column containing the unique caseID.
+- `caseID`: Name of column containing the unique caseID.

-`time` Name of column containing the time period.
+- `time`: Name of column containing the time period.

-`churn_period_days` Time to allow for administrative churn when defining a spell (in days).
+- `churn_period_days`: Time to allow for administrative churn when defining a spell (in days).
 Breaks in service less than or equal to this value will be considered one spell.

+Example:<br>
-Example: `python spells.py CaseMonths.csv active_ind caseid month 31 spells.csv`
+`python spells.py CaseMonths.csv active_ind caseid month 31 spells.csv`

 ## Testing The Python Script